-BLE (Bluetooth Low Energy) is a kind of wireless communication optimised for short-range communication.
+BLE (Bluetooth Low Energy) is a kind of wireless communication optimized for short-range communication.
 In the same way that Wi-Fi allows devices to interact with one another, BLE does the same.
 BLE, on the other hand, is designed for circumstances where battery life is more important than fast data transmission rates.
-Because the quantity of data transferred to a visitor's smartphone is modest, Bluetooth LE compatible beacons do the task fast and without exhausting the battery.
+Because the quantity of data transferred to a visitor's smartphone is modest, Bluetooth LE-compatible beacons do the task fast and without exhausting the battery.

 Low-energy Bluetooth is supported by the majority of smartphones and tablets released after 2012.
 (BLE).
 Due to the huge variety of Android phones, certain models may support BLE while others may support an earlier version of Bluetooth.
 The table below lists which iOS devices support Bluetooth Low Energy (BLE).